Friday, 25 February 2011

 Councillor Douglas Edwards also warned organisers that it could take up to six weeks for Monmouthshire County Council to approve street closure orders which is free of charge and urged people to submit their applications as soon as possible.

+Cllr Edwards said he knew of plans for a street party in Victoria Street but wanted to make sure that all organisers know they must have insurance for the event.
 At the council’s monthly meeting on Wednesday night councillor John Prosser asked if there was anything the Town Council could do to mark the occasion and suggested holding an event for children to mark the occasion.

 Councillor James George suggested holding a children’s tea party in the Market Hall.